ToxicFrog/ss1edit/README.md

     flags.list

 A comma-separated list of strings.
+This is a convenience function for `flags.listOf(flags.string, ',')`.

 ------

     flags.listOf(type, separator)

-A function for creating list types. `type` must be a type function as defined above, and `separator` a single character to split on. `flags.list` is defined as `flags.listOf(flags.string, ',')`; you can use `listOf` to define lists of other types, such as numbers.
+A function for creating list types. `type` must be a type function as defined above, and `separator` a single character to split on.
+The flag will be parsed into a sequence of values of the given type, suitable for use with `ipairs`. `separator` is optional and defaults to `','`.

 ### 2.8.
 Logging -- logging.lua ###